5ujinKang/Paper-Wiki/OSDI/25/Extending Applications Safely and Efficiently.md

 **High-level Problem statement :**
   *( what kind of the problem the paper is trying to solve, why is this a significant and/or interesting problem, what is the limitation of the prior work)*
   <br>
-  the current state-of-the-art is neither safe nor efficient enough.
+  The current state-of-the-art is neither safe nor efficient enough.

 <br>

 **High-level design principle / key novelty :**
 <br>
-presents new model, EIM and extension framework that enforces an EIM specification, bpftime.
+presents a new model, EIM, and extension framework that enforces an EIM specification, bpftime.
-  - Extension Interface Model (EIM) : model that treats each required feature of an extension as a resource
+  - Extension Interface Model (EIM) : a model that treats each required feature of an extension as a resource

 <br> <br>